Installation

 BOOST

-the BOOST C++ libraries (sub-libraries boost-filesystem and boost-system);
+the BOOST C++ libraries (sub-libraries boost-filesystem, boost-system and boost-math);

 yaml-cpp